 We also managed to find some pretty cool neon light open shelves for the wall at the side of the bar.
-These shelves change colour at the tap of a bottom but look really nice with the bottles on them and lit up, it is quite the ultimate man cave.
+These shelves change color at the tap of a bottom but look really nice with the bottles on them and lit up; it is quite the ultimate man cave.

 We had room for a small bar table and metal stools which we purchased from a local shop.
 The area is perfect for entertaining guests, playing cards in the evening, or watching a movie – as the bar is not too far for a glass of wine.

 How much does it cost to build a basement bar?

 The cost to build a basement bar really depends on what you have to work with, to begin with.
 In our basement, we really needed to replace the fire as it was getting quite old, and we looked at it as well.